Medicare Access At-a-Glance

 THE SITUATION: Obesity is a complex, multifactorial chronic condition that impacts millions of Americans.
 Patients living with obesity are at a high risk of developing other conditions such as heart disease, stroke, type 2 diabetes, and certain cancers, which are leading causes of preventable deaths in the U.S. We must ensure that safe and effective treatments for obesity are accessible for those who need them most.

-THE PROBLEM: CMS still prohibits prescription drug coverage of obesity medications, citing an outdated federal statute that excludes agents used for weight loss or weight gain.
+THE PROBLEM: While the majority of Medicare beneficiaries have obesity or are overweight, the Centers for Medicare & Medicaid Services (CMS) still prohibits prescription drug coverage of obesity medications.
+CMS cites an outdated federal statute that excludes agents used for weight loss or weight gain.
 Americans with obesity shouldn’t face barriers to innovative medications due to bureaucratic constraints.

 By the Numbers: The Impact of Obesity